-The first vote on our executive compensation program was in 2013 and we believe it is structured appropriately to balance our pay-for-performance philosophy with a critical need to attract and retain the caliber of executives who will continue to deliver industry-leading operational excellence and best position the Company for future success.
-Based on the 97% approval in 2019 we believe that our investors share our views, however, we will re-evaluate following the vote in 2022.
+We believe our executive compensation program is structured appropriately to balance our pay-for-performance philosophy with a critical need to attract and retain the caliber of executives who will continue to deliver industry-leading operational excellence and best position the Company for future success.
+Based on the 98% approval in 2022 we believe that our investors share our views, however, we will re-evaluate following the vote in 2025.

-The following summary compensation table sets forth information regarding compensation earned during the last two years by our Principal Executive Officer and our Principal Financial Officer.
+The following pay versus performance table and summary compensation table sets forth information regarding compensation during the last three years for our Principal Executive Officer and our Principal Financial Officer.